-In the Autumn Term we have started ‘Coffee Mornings’ with parents leading to establishing a formal group giving parents a voice.
+In the Autumn Term we have started ‘Coffee Mornings’ with parents, leading to establishing a formal group giving parents a voice.

-And if you want to volunteer more time with us, you could become a parent governor.
+If you want to volunteer more time with us, you could become a parent governor.
 The school’s governing body includes a number of parent governors who are there to represent parents and to have a say in the strategic decision-making of the school.

 At the moment we don’t have any vacancies for parent governors.
 Please contact us if you would like to an express interest.
 In the meantime, please visit the National Governors’ Association website to find out more about becoming a parent governor.